2023 Is Starting to Look Like Gold’s Best Year Ever

 It’s becoming clear to the gold investor that central banks are something to watch.
 We know they’re buying massive, 55-year record quantities of gold for a variety of reasons, some explicit and some that might become more apparent in the near future.
 There appears to be more to the “de-dollarization” effort, however.

-Essentially, the Fed will buy bonds in order to bail out the Treasury Department – which functions as our national credit card.
+Essentially, the Fed will buy in order to bail out the Treasury Department – which functions as our national credit card.
 When this occurs, all the effort put into supporting the U.S. dollar and restoring its credibility as a store of value will be erased.
 As the article says:

-If the Fed is forced to step in and finance the U.S. Treasury as they did en masse with the COVID rescue packages or help in the rollover of Treasury refinancings, the economy will be set on a path of high inflation for many years to come.
+If the Fed is forced to step in and finance the U.S. Treasury as they did en masse with the COVID rescue packages or help in the rollover of Treasury refinancing, the economy will be set on a path of high inflation for many years to come.

 Without a link to gold, the only credibility the U.S. dollar has is an effective anti-inflation policy.
 The dollar has been failing that test abysmally over the last couple years…